 Leaders will have the opportunity to develop relationships with other City leaders.
 The following program components will allow cohort members to support one another throughout the program and beyond:

 Leaders will attend a forum in which a panel of City Leaders will share their career paths and lessons learned.

 Leaders will take part in coaching practice sessions with other participants in order to practice new coaching methods, while developing their own abilities to problem solve key management issues.
 Leaders may also receive coaching from a Trainer-Coach or an Alumni-Coach on any workshop topic.

 Those who complete the program will have the opportunity to attend future forums or serve as a coach to future cohort members.

+Department managers will be asked to work with participants to create a plan for covering the participant’s work on training days.
+Managers are also expected to meet periodically with the participant to discuss applying what they are learning on the job.
 The importance of departmental support for the participating leader cannot be emphasized enough.
-Department managers will be asked to work with participants to create a plan for covering the participant’s work on training days.
-Managers are also expected to meet periodically with the participant to discuss applying what he/she is learning on the job.